Mackay Waterfront Priority Development Area

 The PDA is in close proximity to the Mackay Airport, major road infrastructure (Bruce Highway and Peak Downs Highway) and the Port of Mackay.

-The Mackay Waterfront PDA was declared to establish the necessary policy framework to support the intended development and community outcomes for the area.
-The PDA provides opportunities to redevelop the Pioneer River and Binnington Esplanade waterfronts; establishing a precinct for innovation and knowledge based industries; promoting the City centre as a key business hub; and providing exciting and activated streets, places and attractions that improve the city’s liveability, tourism appeal, and investment attraction.
+The PDA provides opportunities to redevelop the Pioneer River and Binnington Esplanade waterfronts; establishing a precinct for innovation and knowledge industries; promoting the City centre as a key business hub; and providing exciting and activated streets, places and attractions that improve the city’s liveability, tourism appeal, and investment attraction.

-Mackay Regional Council is responsible for planning and development assessment within the PDA and stakeholders are encouraged to contact council if they are seeking information about the PDA.
+Mackay Regional Council is responsible for development assessment within the PDA and stakeholders are encouraged to contact council if they are seeking information about the PDA.

-Mackay Waterfront PDA Proposed Development Scheme and public notification
+Adoption of the Mackay Waterfront PDA Development Scheme

 Prior to lodgement, applicants are encouraged to contact council to organise a pre-application meeting to discuss conceptual and detailed design proposals.
 While this is an informal process, pre-application discussions allow developers and the development assessment team to work together under a streamlined assessment process.
-For a pre-lodgement meeting please contact council via the online pre-application meeting request form.
+For a pre-lodgement meeting please contact council and submit pre-application meeting request form.

 PDA Development Applications can be lodged to council via the application portal www.mackay.qld.gov.au/business/planning_and_development/online_services/eapplications, email firstname.lastname@example.org, post to the Mackay Regional Council Development Assessment Team, PO Box 41, Mackay QLD 4740, or in person at the Mackay Customer Service Centre at 73 Gordon Street, Mackay.